Greenwich village resident outlines a major league vision for Manhattan’s pier 40.

 - A potentially lucrative urban, iconic world class soccer franchise with a world market.

-- A small scale stadium which would be available at times to the public
+- A small scale stadium which would be available at times to the public which includes a variety of the best backyard soccer goals in the world.

 - A growing and well managed corporate soccer partner willing to cooperatively develop a true massive increase in Pier 40 public green-space, i.e. MLS.